-This year’s vigil starts at 8:30 p.m. on Monday night, though the hardcore will be lined up long before that.
+This year’s vigil starts at 8:30 p.m. on Tuesday night (August 15) though the hardcore will be lined up long before that.
 The line moves until everyone who’s wanted to pay their respects has had a chance – usually sometime early the next morning.
-The vigil is free, and there’s free secured parking at the Graceland visitor center complex after 6 p.m.

 Elvis Week Candlelight Vigil